 Reefer Madness and a Bit of Math

-Dutch researchers have done it again.
+The Dutch have done it again.

-From the people who have already given us windmills, Holstein cows, gouda cheese, Heineken, orange carrots (seriously, orange carrots-look it up), and crucially: the idea that my date will pay for her own meal, comes another breakthrough.
+From the people who have already given us windmills, Holstein cows, gouda cheese, Heineken, orange carrots (seriously, orange carrots–look it up), and most crucially: the idea that my date will pay for her own meal, comes another breakthrough.

 The Dutch, known for their thoroughness and incredible dyke building skills, have compiled a list of activities hindered by the use of marijuana:

 - Basic math skills.

 - Common core math (actually, heavy drug use helps with this).

 - Operating heavy machinery.

 - Operating heavy machinery while trying to remember the lyrics of your favorite Grateful Dead song.